Mean field, hydrodynamic and graph limits for deterministic interacting particle systems: a survey with quantitative estimates: From microscopic to mesoscopic scale I: mean field through empirical measures (from ODEs to Vlasov)

-Within the Lagrangian viewpoint, the $N$ particles at time $t$ are embedded as Dirac masses to the space of Radon measures, and their corresponding average, the empirical measure, converges by the so-called mean field limit procedure, as $N\rightarrow+\infty$, to a probability Radon measure $\mu(t)$ on $\Omega\times\R^d$ satisfying the Vlasov equation.
-When $\mu(t)$ is absolutely continuous with respect to a Lebesgue measure, its density $\frac{d\mu(t)}{d\xi} = f(t,x,\xi)$ is the density of particles at time $t$.
+\section{From microscopic to mesoscopic scale I: mean field through empirical measures { (from ODEs to Vlasov)}}

-In the existing literature, it is often said that, in order to pass to the mean field limit, it is necessary that the particles be indistinguishable, and that the interaction mapping $G$ must be the same for all pairs of particles.
-Hereafter, we show that such an assumption is absolutely unnecessary and that there is no difficulty of considering interactions depending on agents.
+Within the Lagrangian viewpoint, the $N$ particles at time $t$ are embedded as Dirac masses into the space of Radon measures, and their corresponding average, the empirical measure, converges by the mean field limit procedure, as $N\rightarrow+\infty$, to a probability Radon measure $\mu(t)$ on $\Omega\times\R^d$ satisfying the Vlasov equation.
+When $\mu(t)$ is absolutely continuous with respect to a Lebesgue measure, its density $f(t,x,\xi)$ represents the density of particles with label $x$ and state $\xi$ at time $t$.